How Much Does Roof Vent Installation Cost?

 Tile And Slate Roof Vents

-Another option is a tile or a slate roof vent.
-These options are slightly different.
 Looking first at roof tile vents, these are the easier options for installing roof ventilation.
-Their installation is pretty straightforward; one vent is used to replace one tile.
+Their installation is pretty straightforward, with one vent used to replace one tile.

-The good news is you can purchase roof tile vents that match the colour of the existing roof tiles on your property so that the new vents won’t appear unsightly.
+The good news is you can purchase roof tile vents that match the colour of the existing roof tiles on your property, so that the new vents won’t appear unsightly.

 Moving on to slate vents, these are used to be installed in place of existing roof slates.
 While they are generally made of plastic, it's possible to purchase vents made from real slate.